DaCatz/MAKE_TILES/README.md

 ## Installation
 * checkout repository (files with folder structure)
 * you need a PHP installation with GD2 extension enabled (https://www.php.net/manual/de/image.installation.php)
+* make sure, your webserver or user has write permissions to the default tiles output folder img/make_tiles
 * run the test script php/make_tiles/make_tiles.php in your browser or at console

 ## Implement in your application